 🗣 Language: Portuguese

-🎫 Brazil Visa: As of April 10, 2025, travelers from the United States, Australia, and Canada will need a visa to enter Brazil.
+🎫 Brazil Visa: Travelers from the United States, Australia, and Canada need a visa to enter Brazil.
 However, most Europeans, South Americans, and Japanese citizens do not require a visa.
 Head here to see if you need a Brazil travel visa.

 🔌 Electricity Socket: The outlets in Brazil are mostly Type N (three round pins) and Type C (two round pins).
 In most hotels and rental apartments, the majority of outlets are 127V, but certain outlets, particularly in bathrooms and kitchens, are 220V.
 These specific outlets are usually labeled to indicate their voltage.
 Visitors from other countries, including the U.S., are advised to bring a universal adapter to use electrical devices from abroad and check their devices for compatibility with the voltage.